List of U.S. counties with shortest life expectancy (2014)

+Dynamics

-The 50 counties on the list have life expectancy at birth of 6 to 12 years less than the average life expectancy of all the residents of the United States.
+The 50 listed counties have a life expectancy at birth of 6 to 12 years less than the average life expectancy of the United States.
 Ten of the counties on the list, 9 of them with majority non-Hispanic white populations, experienced declines in life expectancy between 1980 and 2014.

-Among all the counties in the US is a wide range in average life expectancy from birth.
+There is a wide range in life expectancy among counties in the US.
 The residents of Summit County, Colorado live an average of 86.83 years.
 The residents of Oglala Lakota County (formerly Shannon County) of South Dakota live an average of 66.81 years – twenty years less.
 Moreover, the gap between the counties with the longest life expectancy and the shortest is widening.
-The average life expectancy of the United States as a whole increased by more than 5 years between 1980 and 2014.
+Life expectancy in the US as a whole increased by more than 5 years between 1980 and 2014.
 The life expectancy of most of the longest-lived counties equaled or exceeded that increase.
 The life expectancy of most of the shortest-lived counties increased less than 5 years – and in a few counties life expectancy decreased.

-A study published in the Journal of the American Medical Association in 2016 concluded that income was a major component of the difference in life expectancy in states, counties, races, and regions of the U.S. Men in the richest one percent of the population lived 15 years longer than men in the poorest one percent of the population and women in the richest one percent of the population lived 10 years longer.
+A study published in the Journal of the American Medical Association in 2016 concluded that income was a major component of the difference in life expectancy in states, counties, races, and regions of the U.S. Men in the richest one percent of the population lived 15 years longer than men in the poorest one percent of the population.
+Women in the richest one percent of the population lived 10 years longer.

-Counties with small populations (and therefore small numbers of deaths) have a larger margin of error in determining life expectancy than counties with larger populations.
+Counties with small populations, and therefore small numbers of deaths, have a larger margin of error in determining life expectancy than counties with larger populations.